REAL PEOPLE. REAL RESULTS.

 Milk – a small segment of the acne population may react to milk and dairy products.
 Milk contains hormones that can promote the potential for acne infections.
 Hormonally induced acne frequently follows the chin and jawline.

 Benzoyl Peroxide (BPO) – BPO generates free radicals in the skin.
 Its effect is similar to unprotected sun exposure.
-Repeated use of BPO can damage the skin’s structure and cellular DNA, resulting in premature ageing of the skin.
+Repeated use of BPO can damage the skin’s structure and cellular DNA, resulting in premature aging of the skin.
 The extent of the damage is determined by the concentration of BPO, the frequency of its use and the duration of use.

 Smoking – a German study published in 2001 showed acne was more prevalent in active smokers than in non-smokers.